-Entire families buried as Guatemalans battle to recover the dead after volcano eruption
+Guatemalans struggle to recover the dead buried by volcano eruption

 At least 15 people have been hospitalized, including 12 children -- some of whom suffered severe burns, the nation's health ministry said.

 Displaced from their homes, survivors were anguished over the whereabouts of their loved ones.
-Bodies mounted at the morgue as families wailed in agony.
+Bodies mounted at a morgue as families wailed in agony.

-Mourning families carried the dead on their shoulders in caskets bearing the names of their children and their ages -- some as young as 6 and 3.

-A sobbing woman who lives in the town of Los Lotes told CNN en Español: "My mother's house was buried with my entire family inside... my three sons, two daughters and my grandson.
-My mother, my sisters, my nieces and nephews."

-Another woman, Consuelo Hernandez told the Guatemalan disaster agency that some of her relatives were buried.
+On Sunday, Consuelo Hernandez told CONRED, the Guatemalan disaster relief agency, that some of her relatives were buried.

-"Not everyone escaped, I think they were buried," Hernandez said in a video released by CONRED, the government agency for disaster reduction.
-"We saw the lava was pouring through the corn fields, and we ran toward a hill."
+"Not everyone escaped.
+I think they were buried," Hernandez said in a video released by CONRED.
+"We saw the lava was pouring through the cornfields, and we ran toward a hill."

 Guatemalan President Jimmy Morales asked people to stay calm and to work together during the disaster.

-"We would also like to ask for your patience because we need to ensure, not only the security of our rescue workers, but the integrity of those people who may still be alive," he told reporters and rescue workers in Escuintla on Monday.
+"We would also like to ask for your patience because we need to ensure, not only the security of our rescue workers, but the integrity of those people who may still be alive," Morales told reporters and rescue workers Monday in Escuintla.

-More than 3,100 people have been evacuated and 1.7 million people have been affected by the eruption, according to CONRED.
+More than 3,100 people have been evacuated, and the eruption has affected 1.7 million people, according to CONRED.

-There was at least a glimmer of hope in the ash in a video released Monday by Guatemala's National Civil Police.
-It showed an officer rescuing a baby girl from a home covered in volcanic ash.
-The baby appeared to be safe and unharmed.

 The impact of the fire volcano